-“The Avant-Garde: From Creacionismo to Ultraísmo, Brazilian Modernismo, Antropofagia, and Surrealism.”
+- “The Avant-Garde: From Creacionismo to Ultraísmo, Brazilian Modernismo, Antropofagia, and Surrealism.”
 The Cambridge Companion to Latin American Poetry.
 Ed.
 Stephen M. Hart.
 Cambridge: Cambridge University Press, 2018.
 36-62.
+LINK

-“Latin American Literary Representational Regime.”
+- “Latin American Literary Representational Regime.”
 The Encyclopedia of Postcolonial Studies.
 Eds.
 Sangeeta Ray, Henry Schwarz, José Luis Villacañas Berlanga, Alberto Moreiras and April Shemak.
 Vol. II.
 Oxford: Wiley-Blackwell, 2016.
 923-32.
-Website.
+LINK

-“El sentido poético y el gesto neobarroco de Roger Santiváñez.”
+- “El sentido poético y el gesto neobarroco de Roger Santiváñez.”
 Trans.
 Mario Pera.
 Vallejo & Co.
 4 pages, June 2014.
-Website.
+LINK

 - Spanish 0968 - Honor’s World Society in Literature and Film: Experimental Latin American Film, Literature, and Art (Fall 2018, Fall 2019)